Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Discussion

-Under low switching relative to the rate of evolutionary dynamics (\(\nu\ll s\sim10^{-1}\) in all figures), $R$ cells starting in the mild environment (\(K_{+}\)) are able to reach the coexistence equilibrium \(N_R=N_{th}\) before experiencing a switch; see figure~\ref{fig:SketchAndBehavior}c.
-However, if the starting environment is harsh (\(K_{-}\)), DN can rapidly eradicate $S$ and destroy coexistence (see figure~\ref{fig:PhaseDiagram}b-c).
+Under low switching frequency relative to the rate of evolutionary dynamics (see \(\nu\ll\) resistance extra metabolic cost \(s\sim10^{-1}\) in all figures), $R$ cells starting in the mild environment (\(K_{+}\)) are able to reach the coexistence equilibrium \(N_R=N_{th}\) before experiencing a switch; see figure~\ref{fig:SketchAndBehavior}c.
+However, if the starting environment is harsh (\(K_{-}\)), demographic noise (DN) can rapidly eradicate $S$ and destroy coexistence (see figure~\ref{fig:PhaseDiagram}b-c).
 The distributions of \(N_R\), \(N_S\) and \(N\) in the regime \(\nu\rightarrow0\) are thus approximately bimodal because they combine both mild and harsh (effectively constant) environments; with \(N_{R}\approx N_{th}\), \(N_{S}\approx K_{+}-N_{th}\), and \(N\approx K_{+}\) for the former; and \(N_{R}\approx K_{-}\), \(N_{S}\approx 0\), and \(N\approx K_{-}\) for the latter; see figure~\ref{fig:TotalPopAndComposition}a.
 As the switching rate is increased to \(\nu\lesssim s\), fixation dominates, and the \(N_R\) and \(N_S\) bimodal distributions become approximately trimodal, that is, \(N_{R/S}\approx 0\), \(K_{-}\) or \(K_{+}\); see figure~\ref{fig:TotalPopAndComposition}b.
-The relative weight of the peaks at \(N_{R/S}\approx 0\) is set by \(S/R\) fixation probability, which is modulated by the environmental bias, see supplemental equation \eqref{SuppEq:SlowFixProb} in~\cite{SM}.
+The relative weight of the peaks at \(N_{R/S}\approx 0\) is set by \(S/R\) fixation probability, which is modulated by the environmental bias \(\delta\), see supplemental equation~\eqref{SuppEq:SlowFixProb} in the annex.
 The total population distribution is still bimodal about \(N=K_{\pm}\) since its relaxation dynamics (of timescale \(\sim 1\), see equation~\eqref{det_eq_N}), is faster than the evolutionary timescale $\sim 1/s$.
-Finally, when \(\nu\) is increased further (\(\nu\gg s\)), we enter the coexistence regime characterized by an effective carrying capacity \(K=\mathcal{K}\)~\cite{wienand2017evolution,wienand2018eco,west2020,taitelbaum2020population,Shibasaki2021,taitelbaum2023evolutionary}, and all distributions become unimodal about the coexistence equilibrium \(N_{R}\approx N_{th}\), \(N_{S}\approx \mathcal{K}-N_{th}\), and \(N\approx \mathcal{K}\); see figure~\ref{fig:TotalPopAndComposition}c.
+Finally, when \(\nu\) is increased further (\(\nu\gg s\)), we enter the coexistence regime characterised by an effective carrying capacity \(K=\mathcal{K}\)~\cite{wienand2017evolution,wienand2018eco,west2020,taitelbaum2020population,Shibasaki2021,taitelbaum2023evolutionary}, and all distributions become unimodal about the coexistence equilibrium \(N_{R}\approx N_{th}\), \(N_{S}\approx \mathcal{K}-N_{th}\), and \(N\approx \mathcal{K}\); see figure~\ref{fig:TotalPopAndComposition}c.